Henrymachiyu/FIPO/README.md

 **Qwen Pilot, Alibaba Group | Published on March 20, 2026**

 FIPO is a value-free RL recipe for eliciting deeper reasoning from a clean base model.
-The central idea is simple: outcome-based GRPO training is effective, but its credit assignment is too coarse.
-FIPO densifies that signal by reweighting token-level updates with a discounted Future-KL term that reflects how the rest of the trajectory evolves after each token.
+The central idea is simple: GRPO-style training works, but its token credit assignment is too coarse.
+FIPO densifies that signal with a discounted Future-KL term that reflects how the rest of the trajectory evolves after each token.

-## Summary

-- We introduce **Future-KL Influenced Policy Optimization (FIPO)**, a reinforcement learning algorithm designed to overcome reasoning bottlenecks in ORM-based GRPO training.
-- Standard GRPO assigns the same outcome-level advantage to every token in a trajectory.
-We argue that this **coarse-grained credit assignment** creates a lower performance ceiling, because the model cannot distinguish critical reasoning pivots from trivial continuation tokens.
-- FIPO replaces that uniform treatment with a **dense advantage formulation**: each token is reweighted according to the discounted signed policy shift of its future trajectory.
-- On **Qwen2.5-32B-Base**, FIPO breaks the typical reasoning-length plateau of standard baselines, extends average chain-of-thought length from roughly **4,000** to **over 10,000** tokens, and improves **AIME 2024 Pass@1** from **50.0%** to a peak of **58.0%**.
-- More broadly, FIPO suggests that improving **advantage density inside the GRPO framework** is a promising direction for eliciting deep reasoning without relying on long-CoT SFT or a separate value model.

 ## Introduction